Trident Studios

 Trident Studios was a British recording facility, located at 17 St Anne's Court in London's Soho district between 1968 and 1981.
 It was constructed in 1967 by Norman Sheffield, drummer of the 1960s group the Hunters, and his brother Barry Sheffield.

 "My Name is Jack" by Manfred Mann was recorded at Trident in March 1968, and helped launch the studio's reputation.
 Later that year, the Beatles recorded their song "Hey Jude" there and part of their self-titled double album (also known as the "White Album").
 Other well-known albums and songs recorded at Trident include Elton John's eponymous second album, including the single "Your Song", David Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars, Lou Reed's Transformer, Carly Simon's No Secrets, and Queen's albums Queen, Queen II, Sheer Heart Attack and A Night at the Opera.

-Other artists recorded at Trident included the Bee Gees, Chris de Burgh, Frank Zappa, Genesis, Brand X, James Taylor, Joan Armatrading, Joe Cocker, Golden Earring, Harry Nilsson, Kiss, Tygers of Pan Tang, Peter Gabriel, Marc Almond, Marc and the Mambas, Smack, Soft Cell, Rick Springfield, the Rolling Stones, Rush, Free, Thin Lizzy, Tina Turner, T. Rex, Van der Graaf Generator, Yes, Black Sabbath and John Entwistle.
+Other artists recorded at Trident included the Bee Gees, Chris de Burgh, Frank Zappa, Genesis, Badfinger, Brand X, James Taylor, Joan Armatrading, Joe Cocker, Golden Earring, Harry Nilsson, Kiss, Indian Summer, Tygers of Pan Tang, Peter Gabriel, the Iveys, Marc Almond, Marc and the Mambas, Smack, Soft Cell, Rick Springfield, Rush, Free, Thin Lizzy, Tina Turner, T. Rex, Van der Graaf Generator, Yes, Black Sabbath and John Entwistle.

 The Sheffield brothers had a relaxed working attitude, but also emphasised high standards of audio engineering.
 The studio's state-of-the-art recording equipment helped attract many major artists to record there.

 The original recording facility ceased operations in 1981 and is now used as office space.